Kaveh-Moradkhani/NipoSimCortexPP/README.md

 * ✅ **Nipoppy Ready:** Fully packaged for Nipoppy as a processing pipeline (`v0.5`).
 * ✅ **Containerized:** Support for both **Docker** and **Apptainer/Singularity**.
-* ✅ **HPC Optimized:** Designed for seamless execution on high-performance computing clusters.

 ---